akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 Classic remoting depends on Netty and Artery UDP depends on Aeron.
 These are now both optional dependencies that need to be explicitly added.
 See @ref[classic remoting](../remoting.md) or [artery remoting](../remoting-artery.md) for instructions.

+## Schedule periodically with fixed-delay vs. fixed-rate

+The `Scheduler.schedule` method has been deprecated in favor of selecting `scheduleWithFixedDelay` or `scheduleAtFixedRate`.

+The @ref:[Scheduler](../scheduler.md#schedule-periodically) documentation describes the difference between `fixed-delay` and `fixed-rate` scheduling.
+If you are uncertain of which one to use you should pick `startTimerWithFixedDelay`.

+The deprecated `schedule` method had the same semantics as `scheduleAtFixedRate`, but since that can result in bursts of scheduled tasks or messages after long garbage collection pauses and in worst case cause undesired load on the system `scheduleWithFixedDelay` is often preferred.

+For the same reason the following methods have also been deprecated:

+* `TimerScheduler.startPeriodicTimer`, replaced by `startTimerWithFixedDelay` or `startTimerAtFixedRate`
+* `FSM.setTimer`, replaced by `startSingleTimer`, `startTimerWithFixedDelay` or `startTimerAtFixedRate`
+* `PersistentFSM.setTimer`, replaced by `startSingleTimer`, `startTimerWithFixedDelay` or `startTimerAtFixedRate`

 ## Streams

 ### StreamRefs